LB01 Label Positioning

 Absolute Mode (Default)

-⚠️ Labels don't take up space - need manual padding
+⚠️ Labels don't reserve space — manual padding needed

 Absolute: